WTLX

-WTLX (100.5 FM "100.5 FM ESPN") is a commercial radio station licensed to Monona, Wisconsin, and serving the Madison metropolitan area.
-The station is owned by Good Karma Broadcasting, LLC, and runs a sports radio format as a network affiliate of ESPN Radio.
-It shares most programming with Milwaukee-based sister station WKTI-FM, identifying jointly on air as ESPN Wisconsin.
+WTLX (100.5 FM, "100.5 FM ESPN") is a commercial radio station licensed to Monona, Wisconsin, United States, and serving the Madison metropolitan area.
+The station is owned by Good Karma Sports, and runs a sports format as an affiliate of ESPN Radio.
+It shares most programming with Milwaukee-based WKTI-FM, identifying jointly on air as "ESPN Wisconsin".

-WTLX is a Class A FM station, with an effective radiated power (ERP) of 6,000 watts.
-The transmitter is off Tower Road, using an antenna on the water tower at the Mendota Mental Health Institute in Madison.
+The transmitter is off Tower Road on the water tower at the Mendota Mental Health Institute in Madison.
 The studios are in the SPARK Building on East Washington Avenue in downtown Madison.